nomrsavage/Splatuner/docs/index.md

 > You can convert the .wav to another file format (such as back to .ogg) in a wonderful program like [audacity](https://www.audacityteam.org/) or a [cheap online converter ~~that will destroy the quality~~](https://cloudconvert.com/).

+> The audio is automatically made available for SFM! yw lol

 ## oh yeah the rec function
 so uh...... just type rec and input how long you want to record then wait 3 seconds for it to start recording for however long you set it